zymtech/DM-ML-DL/README.md

 # DataMining

-data warehouse and data mining
+first year course of data warehouse and data mining